Clara Taggart MacChesney

 Clara Taggart MacChesney (sometimes McChesney) (1860/61-1928) was an American painter and writer known for her figurative painting, landscapes and “scenes and people of Holland.”

-Early years
+Biography

-Born in Brownsville, California, her family moved to Oakland when she was young where her father, Joseph B. McChesney, was principal of Oakland High School.
+Born in Brownsville, California, Clara Taggart MacChesney moved with her family to Oakland when she was young where her father, Joseph B. McChesney, was principal of Oakland High School.

 MacChesney began her art studies in San Francisco with Virgil Williams at the California School of Design, before moving to New York City to continue her studies with H. S. Mowbray and J. C. Beckwith.
 This was followed by a move to Paris, where she enrolled in the Académie Colarossi and studied with Courtois.